number1BoogiePotatoe/github-slideshow/_posts/0000-01-02-number1BoogiePotatoe.md

 title : "welcome to our second slide!"

 your text
-use the left arrow to go back
+use the right arrow to go foward